Donnie Gedling: Later General Assembly work

-In 1994 Gedling retired and his son, Joey, lost the election to Republican Dwight D. Butler, 55 percent to 45 percent.
+In 1994, Gedling retired and his son, Joey, lost the election to Republican Dwight Butler, 55 percent to 45 percent.

-Post political career
+Personal life

+Before politics, he had been a social worker for the state of Kentucky and a veteran of the U.S. Army.

-Gedling has set up a scholarship in his name for any students from Breckinridge or Hancock counties in Kentucky who attend Brescia University in Owensboro, Kentucky.
+Gedling set up a scholarship in his name for any students from Breckinridge or Hancock counties in Kentucky who attend Brescia University in Owensboro, Kentucky after his retirement from politics.

+He was a member of St. Rose Catholic Church in Cloverport, Kentucky and the Knights of Columbus.

+Gedling died in Owensboro on December 4, 2024, at the age of 84.